Sonic the Hedgehog 2 (Simon Wai prototype)

 - The sun scrolls with the background, and is non-animated.

 - Wooden balls are embedded in the ground, and can be activated by pressing a nearby switch.
 They will pop up and move to the left at a fixed speed.
 Sonic can stand on these balls while they travel.
-They were dropped as a gameplay element from the final, possibly because nobody could think of a good use for them, but the chambers and switches can be placed with debug mode, and both have the same behavior as in the beta.
+They were dropped as a gameplay element from the final, possibly because nobody could think of a good use for them, but the chambers and switches can be placed with debug mode in the final, and both have the same behavior as in the beta.
 Wooden balls were seen in prototype shots of Sonic the Hedgehog's Green Hill Zone, and can be seen in this game's debug mode, but they cannot be placed.

 - Two seahorse enemies are found within the prototype ROM through hacking.